Determine Whether Each Phrase Describes Starch Glycogen Or Cellulose

 • Function: Provides structural support to plant cell walls, making plants sturdy and upright.

 • Indigestibility: Humans lack the enzyme cellulase, which is required to break down the β(1→4) glycosidic bonds in cellulose.
-Therefore, we cannot digest cellulose.
+So, we cannot digest cellulose.
 It passes through our digestive system as fiber, which is beneficial for gut health.

 • Sources: Found in abundance in: